tcsresearch/ColorEcho/README.md

 # ColorEcho
- Library and Tools For Colorized Output in BASH
+ Library and Tools For Colorized BASH Output